 When these assets are sold, the profit amount remains high due to the higher sale price as compared to purchase price.
 This also leads to a higher income tax.

 The cost inflation index is applied to the long-term capital assets, due to which purchase cost increases, resulting in lesser profits and lesser taxes to benefit taxpayers.

 To benefit the taxpayers, cost inflation index benefit is applied to the long-term capital assets, due to which purchase cost increases, resulting in lesser profits and lesser taxes.

 What is the concept of base year in Cost Inflation Index?

-The base year is the first year of Cost Inflation Index and has index value as 100.
-Index of all other years is compared to base year to see the increase in inflation percentage.
+The base year is the first year of the cost inflation index and has index value as 100.
+Index of all other years is compared to the base year to see the increase in inflation percentage.